mak3r/i2c-arduino-slave/README.md

 ## Known challenges with I2C
 * Master / Slave voltages matter
-* In order for devices with RTC to do I2C, they must use a software methodology called *clock pulse stretching*
+* In order for devices without RTC to do I2C, they must use a software methodology called *clock pulse stretching*
     * sometimes this results in cycle delays an the appearance of lost bits
     * this seems to be able to be mitigaged in code by adding a slight delay at certain points `delayMicroseconds(20);`